Drama and Theatre Communication in an Intercultural Context (MGL0083)

 Drama is a practical and theoretical course of study and all teaching and instruction is compulsory.
 Illness and valid leave of absence do not exempt students from meeting the course requirements.
 No more than 20 % absence is allowed.
 The following requirements must be completed:

-Students must have seen at least five professional theatre performances for adults, not including those on the study trip.
-Students will choose one performance and write an individual theatre analysis of 1000 words (+/- 10%).
+- Students must have seen at least five professional theatre performances for adults, not including those on the study trip.

 Students who have one or more assignments not approved at first submission, will be given one more submission opportunity in a new and improved version.

 Placement coordinator:Kitty Marie Garborg